Beyond Boston

 Berkshires overnight Use when the group wants arts, mountains, small towns, and a slower western Massachusetts base.

-Cape Cod coast vs campus-first plan
+Cape Cod coast vs a campus-led trip

 Cape Cod coast Use when beach, trail, seashore, or Outer Cape time is the reason for extending the trip.

-Campus-first Use when UMass Amherst, Worcester, Cambridge, or another campus appointment controls the schedule.
+Campus comes first Use when UMass Amherst, Worcester, Cambridge, or another campus appointment controls the schedule.

 If the college visit is fixed and weather is uncertain, keep the coast separate unless the extra night is protected.